blacktaxi/oops/README.md

 local daffy = Duck()
 daffy:quack()
 ```

-Lightweight [class-based](http://en.wikipedia.org/wiki/Class-based_programming) OOP for Lua with first class classes (class definition is an expression) and comfortable syntax.

 Oops is a lightweight, expressive, [class-based](http://en.wikipedia.org/wiki/Class-based_programming) OOP system for Lua.
 It features first-class classes, clean inheritance, and concise syntax — all in pure Lua.